-Figure 1 above shows a "Braitenberg vehicle" as described in Braitenberg1984 (assigned reading).
-To simulate this robot, you will use a state consisting of position and orientation, $\boldsymbol{q} = [x, y, \theta]^T$.
-The vehicle's wheels are connected in such a way that they spin with a speed that is proportional to the sensor reading, resulting forward velocity on each side of the robot.
-If the net forward velocity (the average of the two wheel velocities) is v, we can write that the state evolves according to
+II.
+Simulating a Braitenburg vehicle with input.
+Figure 1 above shows a "Braitenburg vehicle".
+To simulate this robot, you will use a state consisting of position and orientation, $q = [x, y, \theta]^T$.
+The vehicle's wheels are connected in such a way that they spin with a speed that is proportional to the sensor reading.
+If the robot's speed is given by v, then we can write that the state evolves according to